ewulczyn/ewulczyn.github.io/_posts/2015-03-16-AB Testing with Multinomial Data.md

 Foundation (WMF) does extensive AB testing on their fundraising banners.
 Usually, the fundraising team only compares the success rate of banners because they are optimizing for a broad donor base.
-As the budget continues to grow, it has become more important drive the donation amount per impression as well.
+As the budget continues to grow, it has become more important drive the donation amount per user as well.
 There are several factors that influence how much people give, including the ask string, the set of suggested donation amounts and the payment processor options.
-In order to increase the revenue per banner impression in a principled way, it is necessary to AB test the revenue per impression for different designs.
+In order to increase the revenue per user in a principled way, it is necessary to AB test the revenue per impression for different designs.